 From sourcing and delivering clean drinking water to thousands of people displaced by conflict, to siting and building latrines for people who have lost everything in an earthquake, MSF WATSANs are essential to ensure that people in desperate situations access the basic necessities to survive.

 WATSANs usually work in the project, and manage a variety of work including hospital waste management, health promotion and clean water provision.

 Responsibilities include managing a team of waste zone operators and hygiene promoters as well as sourcing and delivering clean water to populations in need.
 Water projects can range from drilling bore wells in remote areas to setting up clean water sources in a refugee camp or managing the emergency provision of drinking water after a natural disaster.
 Sanitation work can involve building latrines or taking care of waste management in a hospital.

-- Education in civil engineering, water and sanitation, land and water management (preferably international), or similar
+- Qualification in either hydrology, chemistry, civil engineering, geology or land and water management

 - Experience with health care waste management and vector control